Sara Flower: Life in Australia

-Clifton, of 867 tons, E. W. Beasley, commander, from London, the largest of three emigrant ships chartered by John Dunmore Lang, arrived in Port Phillip with some 200 emigrants, mostly from Evangelical churches.
-Lang was one of the 20-some-odd cabin passengers, and one assumes Flower travelled in steerage.
+Clifton was the largest of three emigrant ships chartered by John Dunmore Lang, weighing 867 tons and commanded by E. W. Beasley.
+The ship arrived in Port Phillip from London with some 200 emigrants, mostly from Evangelical churches.
+Lang was one of the 20-some-odd cabin passengers and it is assumed that Flower travelled in steerage.

 Her first Australian performance for Reed in Melbourne, at the Mechanics' Institute on 28 February 1850, was advertised as her only Melbourne appearance, as she was to continue to Sydney aboard Clifton.
-However, her contingent persuaded Flower to appear again for Reed at the Queen's Theatre on 26 March and proceed to Sydney aboard Asia.
+However, her contingent persuaded Flower to appear again for Reed at the Queen's Theatre on 26 March and proceed to Sydney aboard the ship Asia, where she was to join her brother, George.
 On 15 April 1850, Flower arrived and made her first Sydney appearance at the Victoria Theatre on 3 May 1850 for S. and H. Marsh.
-She was to join her brother, believed to be George Flower (died 16 July 1890), manager of the Commercial Bank in Muswellbrook c.
-1867–1890, whose earlier occupation is not known.

 Sara Flower married Samuel Howard Taylor of Sydney on 20 December 1851.
 He turned to the stage in 1855 as Sam Howard, low comedian.